w3llo/contiki-ng/doc/project/Where-to-report-issues,-ask-questions,-etc.?.md

-# Where to report issues, ask questions, etc.?
+# Where to report issues, ask questions, etc.

 There are multiple ways to engage with the Contiki-NG community: